"""

 (as that is correctly identified as identical to notebook, since the kernel is the same); it will still

-iterate, but no graphical indication will be diplayed.
+iterate, but no graphical indication will be displayed.

 :param iterator: The iterator to wrap with a progress bar